 Hebrews 1:3-4 describes the dramatic transitional period in which God begot Christ, making Him the only human being who could qualify as our Messiah and Savior.

-The book of Hebrews is particularly poignant for the church of God at this time due to the strong parallels between our circumstances and those of the Hebrews in the AD 60s as they faced the end of an age. ...
+The book of Hebrews resonates for the church of God at this time due to the strong parallels between our circumstances and those of the first century church.

 John Ritenbaugh stresses that without continuous maintenance and attention, it is difficult to maintain a spiritual mind in a carnal physical body.
 We, like Christ, were made a little while lower than angels to be made perfect through suffering.
-He has blazed a trail, showing us a pattern for qualifying (through intense suffering and resisting temptation) for our ultimate responsibilities as future kings and priests—or bridge-builders, reconnecting man and God.
-As Christ endured the suffering and temptation successfully, we are exhorted to hold fast, activating the hope to endure to the end.
+He has bla. . .